-284. Consistent with the CDC's findings, substantial evidence exists demonstrating that opioid drugs are ineffective for the treatment of chronic pain and worsen patients' health.
+20 21 that opioid drugs are ineffective for the treatment of chronic pain and worsen patients' health.
 For example, a 2006 study-of-studies found that opioids as a class did not demonstrate improvement in functional outcomes over other non-addicting treatments.
-The few longer-term studies of opioid use had "consistently poor results," and "several studies have showed that opioids for chronic pain may actually worsen pain and functioning . . .63 along with general health, mental health, and social function.
+The few longer-term studies of opioid use had "consistently poor results," and "several studies have showed that opioids for chronic pain may actually worsen pain and functioning . . .
+"67 along with general health, mental health, and social function.
 Over time, even high doses of potent opioids often fail to control pain, and patients exposed to such doses are unable to function normally.

-^{285.} The available evidence indicates opioids may worsen patients' health and pain.
+The available evidence indicates opioids may worsen patients' health and pain.
 Increased duration of opioid use is strongly associated with increased prevalence of mental health disorders (depression, anxiety, post-traumatic stress disorder, and substance abuse), increased psychological distress, and greater health care utilization.
-The CDC Guideline concluded that "[w]hile benefits for pain relief, function and quality of life with long- term
+The CDC Guideline concluded that "[w]hile benefits for pain relief, function and quality of life with long-term opioid use for chronic pain are uncertain, risks associated with long-term opioid use are clearer and significant."68 According to the CDC, "for the vast majority of patients, the known, serious, and too-often-fatal risks far outweigh the unproven and transient benefits [of opioids for chronic pain]."69